It’s been a year since the Israel-Gaza conflict.

 SRC Women’s Officer Rhand Katib, one of the SGM organisers, a Palestinian and a participant in the encampment, said the introduction of the CAP was “proof that the university felt threatened by a strong and genuine voice”.

-“The university prides itself on past encampments against the Vietnam War, mass mobilisations against the Iraq War.
-They use these events to market itself.
-But when it’s happening here and now, it’s a different story.
+“Universities have a duty to protect our freedom of speech and our right to protest because this is about future leaders, right here, right now,” she said.
+“The university prides itself on past encampments against the Vietnam War and mass mobilisations against the Iraq War.
+It uses these events to market itself but when it’s happening here and now, it’s a different story.
+I challenge the university to look at its history and present, and face the reality of this.”

-University responses
+University response

 What students think